mbigras/spinner/README.md

 ## Docker example

-The following example illustrates building a spinner Docker image and passing command-line arguments.
-You can stop the Docker image because spinner handles the SIGTERM Unix signal that Docker sends to your container when you run the `docker stop` command.
+The following example illustrates how to build and run a _spinner_ Docker container.
+You can stop the container because _spinner_ handles the SIGTERM Unix signal that Docker sends to your container when you run the `docker stop` command.

 1. Get the code.